bbfox0703/GSpots/README.md

 Drag and drop the games executable onto GSpots.exe

-### This will not work on EVERY Unreal Engine game, yet..
+### This will not work on EVERY Unreal Engine game...

+If the games encrypted, this will not bypass it.

 As time goes on I will add more signatures.
 If you have a game that is unsupported, feel free to open a ticket requesting support.
 It will depend if I purchased the game or not, or if someone in the community wants to contribute the signatures.
 It would be helpful if you included the Unreal Engine version number as well.